imandra-ai/imandrax-api/src/proof-system/README.md

 This describes the machine readable proof format we use for all proofs.
 A proof is a streamed DAG of nodes containing proof steps.
-Each step defines new symbols, declares a new proof step, or declares a new meta-proof step. declare a new proof step, or declare a new meta-proof step.
+Each step defines new symbols, declares a new proof step, or declares a deep proof step. declare a new proof step, or declare a new deep sequent-level proof step.

 ## References